 1. Get your education

 Educational requirements for paralegals vary from state to state, but most states require some educational experience or certification.
 According to the BLS, most paralegals have either an associate degree or certificate in paralegal studies, although some choose to earn their bachelor’s degree.
-Starting a career as a paralegal requires an in-depth knowledge of legal services, much of which is gained through an online paralegal educational program.
+Starting a career as a paralegal requires an in-depth knowledge of legal services, much of which is gained through an online legal studies educational program.

 2. Gain experience